ChrystianDuarte/blackjack/README.md

     4. Click Subscribe

-5. The  _Subscription Overview_  page displays the Kiali Operator’s installation progress
+5. The  _Subscription Overview_  page displays the OpenShift Service Mesh Operator’s installation progress

-6. After about a minute, at the command line, view the new resource that represents the Jaeger Operator:
+6. After about a minute, at the command line, view the new resource that represents the OpenShift Service Mesh:
+    ```
+ $ oc get ClusterServiceVersion |
+       ```

 ### 1.2.
 Set Up Service Mesh Operator Maintra (optional)